SincerelyBrittany/FreeformAssignment-FoodTrucks/README.md

 ## Roadmap

 - [x] Search Box/Filter through Applicant Names
-- [] Pagination
+- [x] Pagination
-- [] Use Google Maps to Search for nearby food trucks
+- [x] Use Google Maps to Search for nearby food trucks
 - [] Host on Google Pages
+- [] Remove duplicates - One Name, multiple locations
+- [] Create a way for users toSearch by Name of place \*\*
+- [] Create a way for users to Search by type of food
+- [] Create a way for users to Search by location/nearby?
 - [] Create a way for users to sort by name (asc, desc)
 - [] Update CSS to make it responsive and more user friendly.
 - [] Create a backend using nodejs, posgressql, and express.